KaelElson05/modzt2/README.md

   pip install ttkbootstrap

 ### Run
-python modzt2.py
+python modzt.py

 ### Build
-pyinstaller --onefile --noconsole --icon=assets/icon.ico modzt2.py
+pyinstaller --onefile --noconsole --icon=assets/modzt.ico modzt.py

 ## Notice
-ModZT2 is an alpha program.
+ModZT is an alpha program.
 If you run into any bugs, please report them on Github Issues!

 This project is not affiliated with Microsoft, Xbox Game Studios, or Blue Fang Games.